 Applying for the Child Benefit

-I needed to fill the form RC66, there is no much to say about filling the form.
-It asked information about:
+I needed to fill the form RC66, there is not much to say about filling out the form.
+It asked for information about:

 - when I landed

 - when I became a permanent resident or citizen and

 - about my family with a focus on the child or children.

 For the proof of residence, it was easy; sending service bills such as electricity, gas, water or lease contracts worked.
 The tricky part is the documentation to back up that the claiming kids are under my custody (my wife's to be exact).
 For this, what I did is I got reference letters from authority figures such as the family doctor, dentist, school, the landlord.
 In my case, I sent letters from the school board, the landlord and a migration consultant I have hired before for some processes.
 The letter format is simple, it just states that he/she has known you since X year and he/she can confirm that your kids are under your care.
 If you send any other documentation, the CRA will not accept it, they must be reference letters; I learned that the hard way.

 The process was slow, it took me about three months.
 The communication was very slow, by mail.
 I think you may speed up the process if you apply through my CRA portal.
 But it is quite straightforward, you should have no issues if you send the correct documentation.

 Let the wife be the main application, It is easier.
 The CRA will not ask too many questions and it will not require extra documentation to back up that a male is the main responsible for the kids.

 Well, not myself, it was in my wife's bank account.
 Each year, the government posts the dates of payments at https://www.canada.ca/en/revenue-agency/services/child-family-benefits/benefit-payment-dates.html

 How Much Money Will I Get for Child Benefit?